-- With one hand, stabilise the skin by spreading it or pinching up a large area, as recommended by your healthcare professional. - Insert the needle into the skin as recommended by your healthcare professional. - 3.
-Inject the full dose of Lantus by pushing the plunger as far as it will go. - 4.
+- With one hand, stabilise the skin by spreading it or pinching up a large area, as recommended by your healthcare professional. - Insert the needle into the skin as recommended by your healthcare professional. - Inject the full dose of Apidra, or Apidra mixed with NPH insulin, by pushing the plunger as far as it will go. - 4.
 Slowly count to 10 before removing the needle from the skin.